 How many organizations are nominated for the Humanitarian Prize each year?

-Typically, approximately 300 organizations are nominated for the Hilton Humanitarian Prize each year.
+Typically, over 300 organizations are nominated for the Hilton Humanitarian Prize each year.

 If you have a question that is not listed above, please contact the Prize department online or by telephone at 818.851.3700.